oeg-upm/kg-reconstruction-eval/README.md

-# Constructing or Re-Constructing Knowledge Graphs?
-A Reification Perspective
+# (Re)Construction Impact on Metadata Representation Models
-We investigate two alternatives for re-constructing an existing graph with different structure from a reification perspective.
-This work is useful when there is a need for reification and the KG engineers responsible for the construction of a KG want to explore alternatives.
-We evaluate KG re-construction in four reifications with (i) KG construction systems, that construct the KG from heterogeneous data with declarative mappings; and (ii) using CONSTRUCT queries from KG stored in triplestores.
+We investigate two alternatives for re-constructing an existing graph to interchange between different metadata representation models.
+This work is useful when is needed to change the metadata representation in a pre-existing KG and the KG engineers responsible for the construction of a KG want to explore alternatives.
+We evaluate KG re-construction in four representations with (i) KG construction systems, that construct the KG from heterogeneous data with declarative mappings; and (ii) using CONSTRUCT queries from KG stored in triplestores.

 <p align="center">
  <img src="https://github.com/oeg-upm/kg-reconstruction-eval/assets/36294992/d8383308-fc20-4188-b631-e7b7df2d5757" alt="workflow" width="650"/>